When you enter the store looking for new luggage, the first thing that you'll be asked is: do you want hardside or softside luggage?

 If you've done many travels, you will most likely already have a preference for one over the other.

-But the good news is: with new technology and materials, it's almost impossible to break the exterior shell through airport and regular travels.
+But the good news is: with new technology and materials, it’s almost impossible to break the exterior shell through the airport and regular travels.

 Another big plus is weather resistance.
 Most cases are not completely waterproof because of the zippers and other small openings.
 But with hardside luggage, your belongings will be sufficiently protected from rain and moisture.